Jump to a Dental Problem

 Bad Breath (Halitosis)

-Many problems can potentially cause bad breath.
-Smoking, Diabetes, nasal and oral infections, cavities and gum disease, and dry mouth are some of the leading causes of halitosis.
-Bad breath can be the result of a short term issue such as food particles being stuck between your teeth, or it can be a chronic problem in which the underlying cause needs to be treated.
+Many problems can lead to bad breath (halitosis).
+Smoking, Diabetes, nasal and oral infections, cavities and gum disease, and dry mouth are some of the leading causes of this common dental issue, but bad breath can be the result of a short term issue such as food particles being stuck between your teeth or from a chronic problem in which the underlying cause needs to be treated.
+Mouth wash is an effective level of preliminary defense against halitosis, but your best option may be to visit your dentist if the condition is persistent.

 Bruxism – Teeth Grinding